dhiamediouni/ASI-Assignment/README.md

 # Bayesian Dropout Reproduction

-This repository contains the final project for the **ASI (Applied Statistical Inference)** course.
+This repository contains the final project for the **ASI (Advanced Statistical Inference)** course.
 It reproduces core results from the following foundational paper in Bayesian deep learning:

 **Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning**
 by *Yarin Gal and Zoubin Ghahramani (2016)*